jbc25/NewPasswordView/README.md

 ### Getting started

-To use it, just include in you layout:
+To use it, just include in your layout:
 ```xml
 <com.triskelapps.newpasswordview.NewPasswordView
         android:id="@+id/view_new_pass"